majad00/ex5601_openwrt_loader/README.md

 /tmp/matrix_flash_inactive.sh --diagnose
 ```
 > [!WARNING]
-> If the router boots back to the OEM after the script completes successfully, try a different conversion option.
-If it still fails, go for a UART-based installation, as repeatedly attempting may brick your router.
+> If router boot to the OEM after script completes, try a different conversion option.
+If it still fails, go for a UART-based installation, as repeated failing attempting may brick your router.

 ### How to create miniroot from source